تركيب Tarkib

 Art Therapy at Bait Tarkib is a series of art-based workshops designed to support personal reflection, emotional well-being, and the power of storytelling through visual expression.
 The project involves holding four workshops offered to Iraqi people in need, culminating in four public presentations.
 Participants create collaboratively art projects that reflect their journeys towards healing or resistance, allowing them to express themselves in the broader dialogue.

-To encourage a broader community each workshop address a specific outcome: Season 1 - AR Poster Creation and Ready-Made Exhibition | Season 2 - Community Theater Performanc | Season 3 - Haiku Poetry Photography Exhibition | Sustainable Percussion Recital.
+To encourage a broader community each workshop address a specific outcome: Season 1 - AR Poster Creation and Ready-Made Exhibition | Season 2 - Community Theater Performance | Season 3 - Haiku Poetry Photography Exhibition | Season 4 - Sustainable Percussion Recital.

 This project is implemented as part of "Strengthening Participation, Peaceful Coexistence and Equality in Iraq", SPACE.
 SPACE is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ) and supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.